Brooke Lewis Bellas: Philanthropy

-Since 2008, Lewis Bellas has been an active member of several breast cancer charities, including Busted Foundation and The Lynn Sage Foundation.
+Lewis Bellas performed on Broadway at the August Wilson Theatre and the Palace Theatre to support the charity Broadway Cares/Equity Fights AIDS and is a Rowdy Activist for The Elizabeth Taylor AIDS Foundation.
+Since 2008, Lewis Bellas has been an activist for breast cancer charities, including the Busted Foundation, The Lynn Sage Foundation, and Women Empowerment.
 She was the Hot Hunks of Horror Hottie on the 2009 calendar benefiting The Lynn Sage Foundation for breast cancer research and was co-captain of the Horror Starlets team for Bowling For Boobies, which raised funds and awareness for Busted Foundation.
 In 2014, she became an active participant in feeding the homeless on Skid Row at the Los Angeles Mission.
 Lewis Bellas was a celebrity judge for the No Bull Teen Video Awards 2014 to help stop bullying.
 In 2016, Lewis Bellas became a Celebrity Ambassador for The Breaking The Chains Foundation (BTCF) to support those with eating disorders, body image issues and self-esteem issues.
+She donates money to a charity called the Actor's Fund.